MobilePayDev/MobilePay-Subscriptions/docs/index.md

 >* Sandbox: set environment to Sandbox.
 >* Production: leave environment blank.

-Send the generated *.cer (or *.crt, if you use OpenSSL) files to [help@mobilepay.dk](mailto:help@mobilepay.dk) and store the *.pfx file in a secure private key storage on your end.
+Send the generated *.cer (or *.crt, if you use OpenSSL) files to [developer@mobilepay.dk](mailto:developer@mobilepay.dk) and store the *.pfx file in a secure private key storage on your end.
 Note: Please zip the certificate, as our e-mail server is quite sensitive.

 ##### <a name="client-certificate_makecert"></a>Using makecert.exe to generate client certificate
 ```